laravel/valet/readme.md

 ## Viewing Logs

 If you would like to stream all of the logs for all of your sites to your terminal, run the `valet logs` command.
 New log entries will display in your terminal as they occur.
 This is a great way to stay on top of all of your log files without ever having to leave your terminal.

+<a name="custom-valet-drivers"></a>
+## Custom Valet Drivers

+Out of the box, Valet supports Laravel, Lumen, and Statamic.
+However, you can write your own Valet "driver" to serve PHP applications running on another framework or CMS.
+When you install Valet, a `~/.valet/Drivers` directory is created which contains a `SampleValetDriver.php` file.
+This file contains a sample driver implementation to demonstrate how to write a custom driver.
+Writing a driver only requires you to implement three methods: `serves`, `isStaticFile`, and `frontControllerPath`.

+All three methods receive the `$sitePath`, `$siteName`, and `$uri` as their arguments.
+The `$sitePath` is the fully qualified path to the site being served on your machine, such as `/Users/Lisa/Sites/my-project`.
+The `$siteName` is the "host" portion of the domain, which is simply the site name, such as `my-project`.
+The `$uri` is the incoming request URI such as `/foo/bar`.

+Once you have completed your custom Valet driver, place it in the `~/.valet/Drivers` directory using the `FrameworkValetDriver.php` naming convention.
+For example, if you are writing a custom valet driver for WordPress, your file name should be `WordPressValetDriver.php`.

+Let's take at a sample implementation of each method your custom Valet driver should implement.

+#### The `serves` Method

+The `serves` method should return `true` if your driver should handle the incoming request.
+Otherwise, the method should return `false`.
+So, within this method you should attempt to determine if the given `$sitePath` contains a project of the type you are trying to serve.

+For example, let's pretend we are writing a `WordPressValetDriver`.
+Our serve method might look something like this:

+    /**
+     * Determine if the driver serves the request.
+     *
+     * @param  string  $sitePath
+     * @param  string  $siteName
+     * @param  string  $uri
+     * @return void
+     */
+    public function serves($sitePath, $siteName, $uri)
+    {
+        return is_dir($sitePath.'/wp-admin');
+    }

+#### The `isStaticFile` Method

+The `isStaticFile` should determine if the incoming request is for a file that is "static", such as an image or a stylesheet.
+If the file is static, the method should return the fully qualified path to the static file on disk.
+If the incoming request is not for a static file, the method should return `false`:

+    /**
+     * Determine if the incoming request is for a static file.
+     *
+     * @param  string  $sitePath
+     * @param  string  $siteName
+     * @param  string  $uri
+     * @return string|false
+     */
+    public function isStaticFile($sitePath, $siteName, $uri)
+    {
+        if (file_exists($staticFilePath = $sitePath.'/public/'.$uri)) {
+            return $staticFilePath;
+        }

+        return false;
+    }

+> **Note:** The `isStaticFile` method will only be called if the `serves` method returns `true` for the incoming request and the request URI is not `/`.

+#### The `frontControllerPath` Method

+The `frontControllerPath` method should return the fully qualified path to your application's "front controller", which is typically your "index.php" file or equivalent:

+    /**
+     * Get the fully resolved path to the application's front controller.
+     *
+     * @param  string  $sitePath
+     * @param  string  $siteName
+     * @param  string  $uri
+     * @return string
+     */
+    public function frontControllerPath($sitePath, $siteName, $uri)
+    {
+        return $sitePath.'/public/index.php';
+    }

 <a name="other-useful-commands"></a>
 ## Other Useful Commands